Home » Recipes » Course » Salads » Super Easy Make Ahead Orzo Pesto Salad

 Ingredients for orzo pesto salad laid out on a white marble background and labelled.

 • Orzo.
 I LOVE orzo in pasta salads.
-It’s a small, almost rice-like pasta shape that is brilliant in this dish because it matches the size of all the other ingredients, and is easily picked up with a spoon (key in my opinion!)
+It’s a small, almost rice-like pasta shape that’s brilliant in this recipe because it matches the size of all the other ingredients, and is easily scooped up with a spoon (key in my opinion!)
 But, you can use another small dried pasta shape like macaroni or fusilli if you can’t find orzo.

 • Pesto.
-Try to find a good quality, fresh pesto if you can because it will really make the dish.
-The pesto is the primary flavour so you want it to taste good!
-If you’d like to make your own, give my pesto recipe a go (I promise it’s super easy!)
+Try to find a good quality, fresh pesto if you can, because it will really make the salad.
+The pesto is the primary flavour, so you want it to taste good!
+If you’d like to make your own, give my homemade basil pesto recipe a go (I promise it’s super easy!)

 • Cherry tomatoes.
-I like vine cherry tomatoes because they have the best flavour and much like with pesto, it’s key to use good quality ingredients here.
+I like vine cherry tomatoes because they have the best flavor, and much like with pesto, it’s key to use good quality ingredients here.

 • Pine nuts.
-These little beauties bring texture and crunch to the dish so don’t skip them.
-They can be expensive though, so you can replace them with a different nut or seed.
+These little beauties bring texture and crunch to the salad, so don’t skip them.
+They can be expensive, so you can replace them with a different nut or seed.
 Walnuts, cashews, sunflower seeds or pumpkin seeds would work well.

 OPTIONAL ADDITIONS: Add whatever crunchy veggies you have to hand – bell peppers are great, or cucumber, red onion and scallions.